Arizona Memorial at Pearl Harbor

 Ferry boat returning to Memorial

-Arizona Memorial museum and gift shop
+Arizona Memorial bookstore and gift shop

 Official Website: http://www.nps.gov/usar